 I’m an academic specializing in medieval and early modern European history and literature, also interested in popular culture, popular medievalism, and fan studies.
 I have taught literature, history, gender studies, and composition at Georgetown University, George Washington University, the University of Maryland at College Park, Southern New Hampshire University, and Simmons University.
-For the 2019-2020 academic year, I am teaching in the Literature Department at MIT as a term lecturer.
+For the 2019-2020 academic year, I taught in the Literature Department at MIT as a term lecturer.

 My first book, The Last Plantagenet Consorts: Gender, Genre, and Historiography, 1440-1627 was published by Palgrave Macmillan in 2012.
 My work has also appeared in Viator, Shakespeare, Critical Survey, Medieval & Renaissance Drama in England, The Journal of Fandom Studies, and Quarterly Review of Film and Video.
 I have edited one collection, Fan Phenomenon: Game of Thrones (Intellect, 2017), on my own, and co-edited three others: Place and Space in Children’s Literature (Ashgate, 2015), The Palgrave Handbook of Shakespeare’s Queens (2018), and Becoming: Genre, Queerness, and Transformation in NBC’s Hannibal (Syracuse UP, 2019).
 For full details, please see my Publications page.

 I was awarded my D.Phil. in English Literature from the University of Oxford in 2010.
 Prior to that, I earned my M.Phil. in European Literature from the University of Cambridge in 2005, and my B.A. in English, French, and Medieval & Renaissance Studies from The Ohio State University in 2004.